 A duly authorized representative for the Lead LEA should review all assurances, certifications, and terms and conditions to be familiar with the grant expectations.
-Please attest to the assurances that this Pathway/Program Work Plan is:
+Please upload the Assurance Agreement form into NOVA attesting that this Pathway/Program is:

-- In compliance with K12 SWP legislation (Education Code, Section 88827). - Aligned with your district(s)/partner district(s) 2020-21 LCAP. - Informed by, aligned with, and expands upon your region's Regional Plan and planning efforts occurring through the Strong Workforce Program. - Informed by Labor Market Information and regional priorities. - Staffed by skilled teachers or faculty and provides professional development opportunities for those teachers or faculty members.
+- In compliance with K12 SWP legislation (Education Code, Section 88827-88828(c)(8)(C)): - All partners will report outcomes and financials in the NOVA and Cal-PASS Plus systems. - Aligned with your district(s)/partner district(s) 2021-22 LCP. - Informed by, aligned with, and expands upon your region's Regional Plan and planning efforts occurring through the Strong Workforce Program. - Informed by Labor Market Information and regional priorities.

+Staffed by skilled teachers or faculty and provides professional development opportunities for those teachers or faculty members.

-Please attest to the assurances that the Lead LEA will:
+Please attest to the assurances that the Lead LEA and Partners will: